 - most secondary schools permit students to leave the school site during lunch hours.

 - most schools were built many years ago and the built environment around the school, including fast food restaurants, has been in place for some time.
+Although it was done with cannabis retail in Colorado (Hager, 2018), it is unlikely that forcing existing restaurants to move away from schools would be deemed legal, given current municipal authorities.

 - Governments have been reluctant to impose healthy menus on private firms, leaving it to the marketplace to determine what will be offered.

-There may be more opportunities to intervene successful when a new neighbourhood is being designed, but established areas will experience a complicated transition.
+There may be more opportunities to intervene successfully when a new neighbourhood is being designed, but established areas will experience a complicated transition.
 Municipalities might use their urban design standards as interim tools while waiting for provinces to provide them with more authority to restrict unhealthy foods near schools through the Acts that create them.
 Alternately, in Ontario, for example, amendments to the Provincial Policy Statement under the Planning Act, particularly section 4.5 regarding land use planning and public health, would be required.
-Inevitably, the state will have to impose restrictions on location and increase prices of poor quality foods.
+Inevitably, the state will have to impose restrictions on location and increase prices of poor-quality foods.
 The tools for such interventions are discussed in more detail under Goal 4, Reducing consumption of nutrients of concern.
 Using such tools around schools will be a priority intervention.